What qualification can I earn?

 Can I study Biblical languages with Crosslands?

 Crosslands regards the study of biblical languages as very valuable, especially for those whose future role is likely to include significant responsibility for teaching God’s Word.
 Yet in a part time, in-context training programme some students may not have the need, aptitude or time available to reach a meaningful level of proficiency in biblical languages.
-So, whilst biblical languages are not a mandatory part of the core curriculum, we are in the process of introducing flexible biblical language study options.
-Students enrolling on our MA programme already have the opportunity to audit biblical language courses (i.e. take courses without assessment or accreditation) through SEBTS in addition to the core Crosslands curriculum, at a cost of US$50 per module.
-We are currently working with SEBTS to extend this further, including ensuring that students completing modules are awarded credit.
+So, whilst biblical languages are not a mandatory part of the core curriculum, we have introduced flexible biblical language study options.
+Students enrolling on our MA programme have the opportunity to audit biblical language courses (i.e. take courses without assessment or accreditation) through SEBTS in addition to the core Crosslands curriculum, at a cost of US$50 per module.
+It is possible to gain credit through SEBTS once your MA in Christian Ministry is completed.
 Here are some practicalities to consider if you are considering whether you might study biblical language modules:

 - You will need to factor in approx 8 hours’ additional study time over 16 weeks for each module that you take (up to 4 modules in total) over and above the usual weekly study hours.